Paco station

 Paco station is a railway station located on the South Main Line in the city of Manila, Philippines.
 It was originally opened by the Manila Railroad Company in 1908 as a major hub in the southern half of Manila, where trains toward Cavite province once operated.
 The old train station building was designed by William E. Parsons and was completed in 1915.
 Prior to the electrification plan in the late 1970s, Paco was the southernmost double-track station on the line.

 The station eventually lost its significance in the following decades and only the façade remains intact with the interior in a state of decay after a 1996 demolition plan to give way for the construction of a shopping mall.
-A newer utilitarian platform area has been built for the PNR Metro Commuter Line behind the old station in 2009.
+A newer utilitarian platform area has been built for the PNR Metro Commuter Line behind the old station in 2009, using it until 2024.
 Preservation efforts have been stated since 2015 with the construction of the North–South Commuter Railway.